erwinpasia/ERP-Data-Engineering-Capstone-Project-V2/README.md

 - [**Module 3-b:**](Capstone%20Project%20Files/3-b_Db2_Production_Data_Warehouse)
     - Implements the data warehouse schema by creating fact and dimension tables
-    - Sets up automated data ingestion, with Apache Airflow managing ETL processes and scheduling daily batch loads into the data warehouse.
-Kafka could stream real-time incremental data from the OLTP and NoSQL databases, enabling near real-time data warehousing.
+    - Sets up automated data ingestion, with **Apache Airflow** managing ETL processes and scheduling daily batch loads into the data warehouse.
+Create Cubes and Rollups to make the reporting easier. **Kafka** could stream real-time incremental data from the OLTP and NoSQL databases, enabling near real-time data warehousing.

 [**Module 4:**](Capstone%20Project%20Files/4_Cognos_Analytics_Business_Intelligence)
 - Involves creating a business intelligence data source in Cognos, setting up charts and reports for sales metrics.
-- This module focuses on visual analytics and historical data interpretation for 2020, leveraging the data in the warehouse ingested through Airflow and, potentially, real-time insights from Kafka streams.
+- This module focuses on visual analytics and historical data interpretation for 2020, leveraging the data in the warehouse ingested through **Airflow** and, potentially, real-time insights from **Kafka** streams.

 [**Module 5:**](Capstone%20Project%20Files/5_ETL_and_Data_Pipelines)
-- Builds an ETL pipeline using Apache Airflow to pull data from MySQL, MongoDB, and OLTP databases, transforming it to fit the data warehouse schema.
+- Builds an ETL pipeline using **Apache Airflow** to pull data from MySQL, MongoDB, and OLTP databases, transforming it to fit the data warehouse schema.
-- Kafka can support real-time or near real-time data extraction from source systems, continuously streaming data to ensure minimal lag in data availability for ETL.
+- **Kafka** can support real-time or near real-time data extraction from source systems, continuously streaming data to ensure minimal lag in data availability for ETL.

 [**Module 6:**](Capstone%20Project%20Files/6_Spark_BigData_Cluster)
 - Applies Spark’s machine learning library (SparkML) to build a model for sales projections, leveraging Big Data analytics to derive insights and support decision-making.
-- Kafka could be used to stream new data or results back into the data pipeline for automated feedback or to populate dashboards with live ML-driven insights.
+- **Kafka** could be used to stream new data or results back into the data pipeline for automated feedback or to populate dashboards with live ML-driven insights.

 ## [Certificate of Competency:](https://www.coursera.org/account/accomplishments/verify/LAWSR5DZFP5D)